-The only slight problem with reading Japanese books is the translation issue.
-It is impossible to evaluate Higashino’s prose.
-“Malice” is clunky in parts, yet that could easily be the medium.
-No matter, as the story is purely plot driven.
-In both of his books, the police take the main suspect out for a meal at a restaurant.
-A measure of how much trust there is in the Police and vice versa!
-Of course, when you consider that Japan has a 99% conviction rate, it makes you realise how much effort the Police have to go to in order to prosecute.
-They will not bring a case unless they are not absolutely certain to win.
-The detectives in “Malice” solve the case virtually three times, determined to find the correct motive, even after a confession.
-There is a scene where the Japanese detectives bow to Nonoguchi on the street!
-“What would people make of it?” he wonders.
-Contrast this with a Western cop sweating a suspect for information.
-Different worlds.
-In Japanese detective stories, as in their lives, the real story takes place in the minds of the characters.
-The dialogue is minimal throughout.
+There will always be a slight problem with reading Japanese books due to the translation issues.
+It is impossible to truly evaluate Higashino’s prose as an English reader.
+Murakami’s “The Wind-Up Bird Chronicle” (reviewed elsewhere here) has entire chapters missing in the English translation!
+“Malice” was clunky in parts, yet that could easily be the medium.
+Thankfully, the story was purely plot driven.
+In both of his books, the police took the main suspect out for a meal at a restaurant.
+Think of how much trust there is in the Japanese police to do their job!
+Or is it that they realise that everyone is flawed?
+Moreover, the Japanese detectives actually bowed to the suspect Nonoguchi on the street!
+“What would people make of it?” wondered one of the police offers.
+Perhaps the lesson is that if both civilian and police showed more respect on an individual level, then we would all be better off.
+Of course, when you consider that Japan has a 99% conviction rate, it makes you realise how much effort the police have to go to in order to prosecute.
+They will not bring a case that they are not absolutely certain to win.
+The detectives in “Malice” solved the case three times over, so determined were they to find the correct motive.

 Reading is a constant theme in “Malice”.
-The two main characters are both authors.
-There is an interesting conversation about why children do not read as much as previous generations.
-Instead of the usual glib reason about technology being the culprit, the stark fact is that it is the parents not reading which is the real issue.
-They want their children to read as they like the idea of them reading, despite not doing it themselves.
+The two main characters were both authors.
+In Japanese detective stories, as in their lives, the real story took place in the minds of the characters.
+Consequently the dialogue was minimal throughout.
+There was an interesting conversation about why children did not read as much as previous generations.
+Instead of the usual glib nonsense about technology being the culprit, the stark fact is that it was the parents who did not read, which is the biggest issue.
+They wanted their children to read as they liked the idea of them reading, despite not doing it themselves.